 How can I get a bigger mortgage?

 In order to get a bigger mortgage, you need to minimise anything that might be a red flag for a lender and ensure your finances are in the best possible shape.
-Follow the tips in this guide to get your finances in order and looking their best.
+Follow the tips in this guide to get your finances in order.

 Maximising your borrowing power can help you to afford a bigger mortgage.
 Here are a few ways you can increase your chances of getting a bigger mortgage.